Dysphania militaris

-Dysphania militaris is a species of moth of the family Geometridae that is found from in the tropical regions of South and Southeast Asian countries such as China, India, Myanmar, Andaman Islands, Sumatra and Java.
+Dysphania militaris is a species of moth of the family Geometridae that is found from in the tropical regions of South and Southeast Asian countries such as China, India, Bangladesh Myanmar, Vietnam, Andaman Islands, Sumatra, Philippines and Java.
 It was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Description

 Its wingspan is about 80–96 mm.
 Forewings of male produced, long and narrow.
 The fovea strongly developed.
 Head, thorax and abdomen golden yellowish with purplish bands.
 Forewings with golden-yellow basal half, the outer half deep purplish with its inner edge irregularly sinuous.
 Two oblique basal purple fascia, where the lower fascia sometimes having a spot detached from it.
 Two spots found on costa near base.
 There is an oblique antemedial series of three spots often conjoined.
 The outer area with two pale blue maculate bands, where the outer ending found at vein 3.
 Hindwings golden yellow, with a large purple discocellular spot and a spot below the cell.
 A postmedial lunulate band excurved between veins 3 and 5.
 A submarginal spot series becoming large conjoined lunulate patches at apex.
 The spots on the yellow area are very variable.